hugolpz/WikiNaturalist/README.md

-# Gardens Havens 🌿
+# WikiNaturalist 🌿

-Quickly build a gallery of your neighborhood's biodiversity, wikipedia-powered, shareable and collaborative.
+Easily build a gallery of your neighborhood's biodiversity, wikipedia-powered, shareable and collaborative.

 💡 The system works best with binomial names, but any topic with Wikimedia data and distinctive names will work.
 Qid could work too.